oldwatchlover/Rendering-Plant/scanline/README.md

 ### IMPLEMENTATION LIMITATIONS

+    - the background() input command is ignored.
+Since ray tracing happens in world space, loading a background image is not trivial.

     - it is a polygonal renderer.
 Only triangles (or input that can be broken up into triangles).
 It is built with my librp.a framework, which will approximate spheres with polygonal data automatically.